-A five-term former congressman from Denver’s southern suburbs, Tancredo made his mark as an advocate for strict immigration laws and enforcement and is a contributor to conservative Breitbart News, run by Steve Bannon, the former adviser to President Donald Trump.
-He said he’d welcome Bannon’s support if he needs it.
+Tancredo is a five-term former congressman from Denver’s southern suburbs.
+He advocated for strict immigration laws and enforcement.
+He also contributed to conservative Breitbart News, formerly run by Steve Bannon, the onetime adviser to President Donald Trump.

-Nine Republicans and seven Democrats want to succeed term-limited Democratic Gov. John Hickenlooper.
+Eight Republicans and seven Democrats want to succeed Hickenlooper.

-The crowded GOP primary features State Treasurer Walker Stapleton, George Brauchler, who prosecuted Aurora theater shooter James Holmes, and businessman Vic Mitchell, among others.
-Lt.
-Gov. Donna Lynne, former state Treasurer Cary Kennedy, former state Sen. Mike Johnson and businessman Noel Ginsburg are running on the Democratic side.
+GOP contenders include State Treasurer Walker Stapleton and businessman Vic Mitchell, among others.
+Polis, Lt.
+Gov. Donna Lynne and former state Treasurer Cary Kennedy are running on the Democratic side.